This root beer pulled pork is sweet, smoky, and so tender, it melts in your mouth!

-- Potato salad is another starchy, filling side dish that pairs beautifully with pulled pork.
+- Potato salad is the answer to the big question: what to serve with pulled pork.
 You can’t go wrong with the flavor contrast of rich and creamy + sweet and smoky!

-- If you’re looking for something light, opt for a salad.
+- Any basic salad.
 Load it with your favorite summer fruits to make it extra sweet and refreshing!

 - Coleslaw is a great option, too.
 Apart from the creaminess and the crunch, I love the cool contrast it gives the hot pork and buns.
 You can either serve it on the side or in the buns.